Building a better workplace culture: Wellbeing

 • Allow for employees to manage their time and time-off.
 Sometimes meetings can take too much of our day and leave little room to actually work.
 An interesting possibility to explore is giving workers the freedom to establish their own preferred schedule, limiting the time in which they are available for meetings in order to adapt responsibilities in a way that is more manageable to them.
 Meetings are just an example, but a more flexible and personalized schedule can actually prevent burn-outs or quickly-done mediocre results as a consequence of time mismanagement.

-Mental health as part of the workplace culture
+Mental health as part of workplace culture

 Millenials and Generation Z have been key advocates for the importance of mental health to grow exponentially in the last few years, and specially after the pandemic.
 Just like physical health is important and companies can (or should) offer healthcare for their employees, mental health seems to be at a similar state of relevance.
-In fact, how companies approach mental health will soon become an important differentiator between businesses.
-Here are some ideas on where to begin establishing a mental health strategy or action plan:

 • Train managers to be empathetic.
 Empathy is part of every human being in one way or another, but offering somewhat of a ‘technical training’ on empathy will allow managers and senior employers to identify possible burn-out, stress symptoms or emotional distress signs among employees.
 Having regular check-ins or one on one sessions is also a useful tool for keeping track of employees mental wellbeing.